trevnorris/defactor/README.md

 * Trigger execution is non-blocking

 ## Roadmap

-* (v0.1.4) Add `progress( fn )` method to deferreds.
-Will execute fn when any object instantiated from the deferred triggers.

 * (v0.2.0) The final argument to `add()` can be a function, which will execute when called and pass any arguments.
 Example: